Dundee Comics Prize

 DeeCAP combines comic art and performance and was conceived as a way for an audience to experience comics in a very different environment from the usual solitary reading of strips in books or tablets.
 It also allows comics creators to think about their process in a new way.
 At a DeeCAP show visual imagery, which can include comics, art or illustrations, are projected onto a screen behind the presenters as they read out stories and interact with the pictures.

-D-Con, previously known as Dee Con and DOJ-CON, is an anime, comics, games and animation convention held on all 5 floors of the University of Dundee Student’s Union, usually in late February/early March.
+Dee Con and DOJ-CON, is an anime, comics, games and animation convention held on the University of Dundee campus, usually in March or April.
 It’s a whole day of jolly good fun, featuring artist’s tables, film screenings, industry presentations, cosplaying, and a whole lot more!
-It is also the fundraiser for the Animation Degree Show at DJCAD and is organised by Animation students, with a little help from SCCS.
+It is also the fundraiser for the Animation Degree Show at DJCAD and is organised by Animation students, often with a little help from SCCS.

-As part of its commitment to public engagement the College of Arts and Social Sciences at the University of Dundee organises several events each year to bring the public into the campus, or to host events in the community.
-This often takes the form of workshops with schoolchildren.
-SCCS participates in many of these events.
+As part of its commitment to public engagement and involvement the University of Dundee and the School of Humanities, Social Sciences and Law organise several events each year to bring the public onto the campus.
+SCCS plays a role in such activities in addition to organising and participating in events based in the local community.
+This often takes the form of workshops with school children and young people, as well as events hosted by charities and other partners.